Homogenization of Three Species Reaction Diffusion Equation in Perforated Domains

 Moreover, the source terms appearing on the right hand side of the system \eqref{eq: aeps}-\eqref{eq: ceps} are quadratic in nature, i.e., they are quadratic polynomials.
 Hence, our problem is also related to nonlinear quadratic parabolic homogenization problem.
 Similar systems are studied in \cite{franchi2016microscopic, desvillettes2018homogenization}, where authors consider a fragmentation-coagulation model (a particular reaction-diffusion model with infinitely many unknowns), arising from biomedical research such as in the study of Alzheimer disease \cite{franchi2016microscopic}.
 In \cite{desvillettes2018homogenization} due to the dominance of coagulation the first source term remains bounded from above by zero which need not hold for the three species reaction-diffusion system given by \eqref{eq: aeps}-\eqref{eq: ceps}.
 Motivated by the work in \cite{desvillettes2018homogenization, franchi2016microscopic}, we study the effect of homogenization of the perforated domain to the system \eqref{eq: aeps}-\eqref{eq: ceps}.
 While the authors consider a quadratic model in \cite{desvillettes2018homogenization}, due to the dominance of coagulation the first source term always remains bounded from above by zero.
 This property need not hold for the three species reaction-diffusion system, given by \eqref{eq: aeps}-\eqref{eq: ceps}.
 Consequently, our approach for deriving various estimates differs significantly from theirs.

 The homogenization problem in this case is to study the effective concentration of the species as the size of the perforations vanish.
-To study such an effect we employ the method of two-scale convergence which has been widely used to study the effect of perforated domains for different models (see \cite{allaire_2scale, desvillettes2018homogenization, franchi2016microscopic, salvarani_2scale, nand_dirichlet, nand_neumann}).
+To study such an effect when the size of the perforations are of order of size $\eps$, we employ the method of two-scale convergence which has been widely used to study the effect of perforated domains for different models (see \cite{allaire_2scale, desvillettes2018homogenization, franchi2016microscopic, salvarani_2scale, nand_dirichlet, nand_neumann}).
 To apply two-scale convergence we need various uniform (in $\eps$) estimates(see Section \ref{sec: Uniform estimates}), after which passing to the limit as $\eps \to 0$ gives us the effective concentrations.
 The effective concentrations satisfies similar equation but with an extra reaction rate.
 We will now introduce our main result.